Helios-Protocol/py-helios-node/docs/rpc/personal.rst

 personal_sendTransactions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Identical to personal_sendTransaction, except it takes multiple transactions and adds them all to the same block.
+Identical to personal_sendTransaction, except it takes multiple transactions and adds them all to the same block, and it will automatically receive any pending transactions.
 This can be used to send many transactions at the same time, up to the max gas of the block.
 Since these are all going into the same block, they must all be from the same address.
 If you want to send multiple transactions from different addresses, just call this function once for each address.
 The minimum time between blocks is for each individual wallet address, but multiple addresses can import blocks in parallel.

 **Parameters:**